det-lab/cdms-jupyterlab-mirror/docs/main.md

 ### So you're looking to help manage the CDMS Jupyter space...
-Good luck!

-I'm kidding it's not so bad.
-It can be a bit weird at first though, so my hope with this document is to break down the git repository, and walk you through the steps in building a new image and making it accessible to the collaboration!
+It can be a bit weird at first, so my hope with this document is to break down the git repository, and walk you through the steps in building a new image and making it accessible to the collaboration!

 Go ahead and clone the repository anywhere you like:
 `$ git clone https://gitlab.com/supercdms/CompInfrastructure/cdms-jupyterlab.git`